LEA CREST UPDATE - November 2011

 I'm sure that the ladies in our next photo won't mind me adding it.

-They were up and out on deck early every morning but I'm not sure what the
+They were up and out on deck early every morning but I'm not sure what the ritual was.

 They were pointing towards the sun, so are they sun worshipers I wonder?